kasra-hosseini/obspyDMT/README.rst

 **GCMT**

-**This functionality is currently available only for developer version of obspy, and it does not work with version: 0.9.2**
+**This functionality is currently available only for the latest version of obspy, and it does not work with version: 0.9.2**

 **Example 3** obspyDMT can retrieve the event information (including moment tensor) from GCMT.
 Similar to *Example 1*, it is enough to: